OpenZeppelin/cairo-contracts/docs/Account.md

 # Accounts
-Unlike Ethereum where accounts are directly derived from a private address, there's no native account concept on StarkNet.
+Unlike Ethereum where accounts are directly derived from a private key, there's no native account concept on StarkNet.

 Instead, signature validation has to be done at the contract level.
-To relief smart contract applications such as ERC20 tokens or AMMs from this responsibility, we make use of Account contracts to deal with transaction authentication.
+To relieve smart contract applications such as ERC20 tokens or exchanges from this responsibility, we make use of Account contracts to deal with transaction authentication.

 A more detailed writeup on the topic can be found on [Perama's blogpost](https://perama-v.github.io/cairo/account-abstraction/).